 Introduction

-Here’s a look at the differences between Artificial Intelligence and Generative Artificial Intelligence.
+Here’s a look at the differences between Artificial Intelligence (AI) and Generative Artificial Intelligence (GenAI) that demonstrate how both play complementary roles in improving technology.

 Particulars Artificial Intelligence Generative AI